-How do I apply for placement in a student residence?
+How do I apply for place in a student residence?

-Submitting an application – for a maximum of three residential complexes – does not incur any obligation, but does not automatically entitle the applicant to a place in a student residence either.
+Submitting an application for a maximum of three residences does not create any obligation but does not automatically entitle the applicant to a place in a student residence either.

 Your personal data will be digitally stored and processed.
-The data will be used for this purpose only and will not be forwarded to third parties.
+It will be used for this purpose only and will not be passed on to third parties.

-Can I have a look at my room before signing a lease agreement/before moving in?
+Can I view my room before signing a lease agreement/ before moving in?

-As the rooms are generally rented out up to the last day before the new tenant moves in, a viewing is unfortunately not possible.
-However, you are free to have a walk through the residential buildings on your own; possibly the tenant of the room you are going to rent has no objection to an informal visit.
+Since the rooms are usually rented until the last day before the new tenant moves in, a viewing is unfortunately not possible.
+However, you can visit the residences on your own initiative; maybe your previous tenant does not mind a short visit.

 How long can I live in a student residence run by Studierendenwerk Münster?

 The total rental period is eight semesters.
-On request the lease agreement may be extended beyond the total rental period.
+On request, the lease agreement can be extended.

 Do I have to pay a deposit?

-The tenant must transfer a deposit into the account of the Studierendenwerk Münster (see Rental Agreement) no later than one week before taking up tenancy.
+A deposit must be transferred to the account of the Studierendenwerk Münster (see rental agreement) no later than one week before the start of the tenancy.

-The amount of the deposit to be paid depends on the rent and varies depending on the residence hall between € 250.00 and € 500.00.
+The amount of the deposit depends on the rent and on the student residence and varies between € 250.00 and € 500.00.

-One exception is the residence hall “Bismarckallee 47 b – d” where the amount of the deposit is 1 ½ of the monthly basic rent (the rent without heating and running costs) without utilities.
-In accordance with § 551, section 3 BGB does not bear interest!
+One exception is the residence “Bismarckallee 47 b – d” where the deposit is 1.5 times the basic rent (without utilities).
+No interest is paid on the deposit, in accordance with § 551, section 3 BGB!

-The lease may be terminated by the tenant when notice to quit has been given at the latest by the third business day of the month, valid for the end of the third month following such notice to quit (§ 573 c German Civil Code).
+The lease can be terminated by the tenant at the latest by the third working day of the month, effective for the end of the third month following. (§ 573 c German Civil Code).

-The tenant may only withdraw from the lease prior to the period of the agreed tenancy with the express permission of the landlord.
-Permission will only be granted if the other tenants name a replacement student who is acceptable to the landlord and who has made a written request to be considered as a tenant.
+The moving out of a tenant before the expiry of the contract is only permitted with the consent of the landlord.
+Consent will only be granted if the remaining tenants name another student who is accepted by the landlord and by the Studierendenwerk, and who has agreed in writing to enter the tenancy.

-Am I basically insured as a tenant in your residential complex?
+Am I insured as a tenant in your residences?

-The Studierendenwerk Münster is not liable for any damages to the property of the residents also not if they are caused by damages to the building, e.g. as the result of burst water pipes.
+The Studierendenwerk Münster is not liable for any damage to the property of the residents, even if it is caused by damage to the building, such as a burst water pipe.

-We therefore recommend that you take out private home contents insurance.
+We therefore recommend you take out a private household insurance.